 And we knew that with Colin Kaepernick and taking a knee.

-Um my my opinion is very clear.
+My opinion is very clear.

-There's too many people that fought, bled, and died for us to be able to put our hands over our hearts and pledge allegiance and and sing the national anthem.
+There's too many people that fought, bled, and died for us to be able to put our hands over our hearts and pledge allegiance and sing the national anthem.

-Uh for me, I just It that's the bigger picture.
+For me, that's the bigger picture.

-Uh I like what the president did with some prison reform issues.
+I like what the president did with some prison reform issues.

-Um I love what he did with Alice Marie Johnson.
+I love what he did with Alice Marie Johnson.

-But look at the some of the headlines.
+But look at some of the headlines.

-Now you support a lot was made over the fact that Belichick Kraft and Tom Brady are friends with the president.
+Now, you support a lot was made over the fact that Belichick, Kraft, and Tom Brady are friends with the president.

-So the Daily Beast writes an article before the game, New England Patriots preferred team of white nationalists, and quote, this was uh greatest uh of all time, Tom Brady's sixth Super Bowl win infuriates Trump haters.
+So the Daily Beast writes an article before the game, New England Patriots preferred team of white nationalists.

 And I'm thinking, can we just not have politics on Super Bowl Sunday or in sports even?